aosousa/url-shortener/server/README.md

 ```

 ### Run tests
-Note: The API server cannot be running before executing this command, as it creates an instance of the server to run the tests on.
+Note: The API server cannot be running before executing this command, as the command creates an instance of the server to run the tests on.

+As is the case during development, it is important to verify that the environment variables defined in [.env](.env) are correct before running the tests.
+Otherwise, they might fail due to a problem establishing connection to the database.

 ```sh
 npm run test
 ```